Going home

 • Check if there is a specific period of notice for your accommodation and find out how you can get your deposit back before you leave, or you will be charged rent even after you have left.

 • Pay all bills and overdrafts before you leave the UK.
-Remember that UK banks have agreements with banks in many other countries, which could enable them to collect debts from your home bank.
-Also, your institution may refuse to give you your degree or other academic qualification until you pay any money you still owe for your tuition fees, accommodation, or library fines.
+Remember that it may cost more money to pay UK companies from another country and UK banks have agreements with banks in many other countries, which could enable them to collect debts from your home bank.
+Your institution may refuse to give you your degree or other academic qualification until you pay any money you still owe for your tuition fees, accommodation, or library fines.

 Forwarding address